 In 1958, the Reverend Ralph Sutton, a young and energetic leader from the Western Australian Wesley Mission, now part of UnitingCare was approached by Bernice Moorhouse, a young woman with a hearing impairment who wanted to find meaningful employment.
 Her request struck a chord with Reverend Sutton, and he asked members of his parish to donate items of clothing, which were sorted, laundered and mended by Bernice in a small room at the rear of Wesley Mission, and then sold at a small price.
 This was the beginning of Good Sammy Enterprises.

 From these humble beginnings,Good Sammy Enterprises now offers a much wider choice of employment and training opportunities to people with disabilities in Western Australia, and has helped approximately 5000 people to find meaningful employment over the years.

-To see how Good Samaritan Industries grew in its first 35 years see the newly released book A chance, not charity.
+To see how Good Sammy Enterprises grew in its first 35 years see the newly released book A chance, not charity.

 For information about our policies on Complaints, Whistleblowing and Privacy.
 Please see Corporate Governance.